looney2501/MirceaGeorgeCozarev/README.md

 # About Me
 Hi!
 I am Mircea, a Computer Science student living in Cluj-Napoca, Romania.
-Besides Computer Science, my passions include reading, watching movies and improving my general knowledge about culture, history and geography.
+Besides Computer Science, my passions include reading, playing football, watching movies and improving my general knowledge about culture, history and geography.

 # How To Reach Me
 <a href = "https://www.linkedin.com/in/mircea-george-cozarev-a87973231/">